 This list is only preliminary.
-It's possible that some people are more prone to biological responses as well.
-Brain chemistry changes based on energy levels, time of day, diet, and other factors that may differ at night compared to during the day.
+It is also possible that some individuals are more prone to biological responses as well.
+Brain chemistry fluctuates based on energy levels, time of day, diet, and other factors that may differ at night compared to during the day.
 Also, some people become their own mental enemy in the evening.

-As soon as you start to wonder whether or not you're more prone to evening anxiety, you're also setting yourself up to anticipate evening anxiety.
+As soon as you start to wonder whether or not you are more prone to evening anxiety, you are also psyching yourself up to anticipate evening anxiety.
 As strange as it sounds, the very realization that you have evening anxiety may make evening anxiety more likely.

 How to Prevent Evening Anxiety

 There are some very simple ways to reduce evening anxiety, at least comparatively.
 Overall, the only way to guarantee that you do not get anxiety in the evenings is to manage your anxiety altogether.
 But in the absence of that option, there are strategies that can help you break the cycle of anxiety at night.
 These include:

 - Staying Busy - The first thing you need to do is try to stay busy.
 No matter how tired you are from work, make sure that you have planned several things to do once you are off work that you enjoy.
 This will reduce the time spent moping or lost in your own head, which is important for reducing anxiety.

 - Post Work Exercise - You should also make sure that you are physically active.
 One of the best short-term anxiety cures is aerobic exercise.
 If you can get yourself exercising right before or while your anxiety hits, you will find that your anxiety symptoms decrease and your ability to cope with stress improves.

 - Creating a Boring Routine - If staying busy and exercising is not something you can do, a boring routine may help.
 Routines are all about comfort.
 As long as your routine involves doing something, you will find that the act of knowing exactly what you are doing at all times can be very calming to the mind and body.